This post may contain affiliate links. For more information, please read the full disclosure policy here.

 Challenge Completed: A book set in high school

-Hayley’s Rating: 4 out of 5 – very good start to the Reading Challenge.
+Hayley’s Rating: 4 out of 5 – a very good start to the Reading Challenge.

 2. A Summer Sentence by Carolynn Carey